data-djinn/second_cerebrum/Nix Language.md

 	- `let a = 10; in with longName; a + b` -> 14
 - refer to the attribute set to access the symbol
 	- `let a = 10; in with longName; longName.a + b` -> 7
+- you can't assign twice to the same variable
+- you can shadow outr variables however

 #### Laziness
 - nix expressions are only evaluated when needed